 The Person screen properties are described as follows.
 Note that users can change some of their profile properties directly via the Agent Desktop application.
 These properties are marked with an asterisk (*).
 For more information, see section Configuring Your User Profile of the Agent Guide.

 Note: Some service configuration changes that affect agent behavior are not picked up dynamically by Agent Desktop.
 Thus, after making a change to user information that appears in the user's profile, we recommend that all affected agents re-login to Agent Desktop and/or refresh their browser page.

-Username is the name that the user will enter when logging into Agent Desktop or any other Bright Pattern application.
-Mandatory and must be unique within the contact center.
+Username is the name that the user will enter when logging in to Agent Desktop or any other Bright Pattern application.
+Username is mandatory and must be unique within the contact center.